swati375/interpin/README.md

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)

-# an algorithm to predict intrinsic terminators
+# Interpin : an algorithm to predict intrinsic terminators

 Interpin is an algorithm designed to predict intrinsic transcription terminators in bacterial genomes.
 We have already created a database with the same name, where predictions from 12745 bacterial genomes are placed.
 It can be found at  [Interpin db](http://pallab.cds.iisc.ac.in/INTERPIN)